appvia/terranetes-controller/docs/development.md

 export ARM_CLIENT_SECRET=""
 export ARM_SUBSCRIPTION_ID=""
 export ARM_TENANT_ID=""

+# Required by Google
+export GOOGLE_PROJECT=""
+# This will be a base64 of a Kubernetes secret which contains the GOOGLE_PROJECT and GOOGLE_CREDENTIALS
+# environment variables.
+This is due to the JSON key file being a pain to handle i.e. the file would look like
+# apiVersion: v1
+# kind: Secret
+# metadata:
+#  name: google
+# type: Opaque
+# data:
+#  GOOGLE_PROJECT: BASE64
+#  GOOGLE_CREDENTIALS: BASE64
+export GOOGLE_CREDENTIALS=BASE64 OF ABOVE FILE
 ```

 1. Copy the above file and place into dev/credentials.sh _(note the dev/ folder is ignored by .gitignore)_.